 #6 – Carefully Answer the Customer Service Questions

-Keep in mind, your job as social media marketing manager is to be as helpful and human as possible, to create value for your customer and build a trusting relationship with them.
+Keep in mind, your job as a social media marketing manager is to be as helpful and human as possible, to create value for your customers and build a trusting relationship with them.
 Select the most detailed, helpful response.

 #7 – Mix up Your Content